Designer Breed Icon

 Did You Know?

-The Bordoodle is a designer dog breed.
-They are a cross between a Border Collie and a Poodle.
-Although a hybrid breed can take on any combination of characteristics of one or both of the parent breeds, the Bordoodle tends to be a friendly, affectionate, and loyal family dog.
-Although they are not recognized by the American Kennel Club, they are recognized by other notable dog organizations like the Designer Dogs Kennel Club, International Designer Canine Registry, American Canine Hybrid Club, and more.
+The Borderdoodle, or Bordoodle, is a cross between a Border Collie and a Poodle.
+Although a mixed-breed dog can take on any combination of characteristics of one or both parent breeds, the Borderdoodle tends to be a friendly, affectionate, and loyal family dog.

-The Bordoodle is a playful, loving, and affectionate family dog.
-They get along well with children, other pets, and other dogs.
-They can be protective and initially wary of strangers, but do not tend to be aggressive as long as they have been properly socialized.
-As with any dog breed, poor socialization or training can result in poor behavior including fear-based aggression.
+They can be protective and initially wary of strangers, but tend to warm up once introduced, and do not tend to be aggressive as long as they have been properly socialized.
+As with any dog breed, poor socialization or training can result in poor behavior, including fear-based aggression.
 But, these dogs generally have a lively, social, and friendly disposition.

 They also do well in most climates.
 As with any dog, they are sensitive to heat and extreme cold.
 Because Bordoodles bond closely with their families, they thrive on attention and affection.
 This, paired with the fact that they are easily bored, means they do not like to be left alone for long periods of time.

 But, overall, the Bordoodle tends to be highly trainable and a good fit for dog owners of all experience levels.
 They are eager to learn and respond best to positive methods focused on praise and rewards.
-Puppy training classes are always an option and are a great way to socialize a puppy too.
+Puppy training classes are always an option and are a great way to socialize a puppy, too.

-The Bordoodle can range from moderate to high energy.
+The Bordoodle can range from moderate to high energy, but they are usually high-energy dogs.
 Daily walks plus some playtime and time to run should be sufficient to keep this dog happy and healthy.
 But, they’ll probably be up for more activity if you are.
-Trips to the dog park, playing frisbee, hiking, running, swimming with your dog, and more can all be great activities for you and your Bordoodle to do together.

 The Bordoodle is also sometimes called a Borderdoodle, Border Collie Poodle, Borderpoo, Borpoo, or Border Poodle.